-What is the risk that details of Additional A greement will not be publicly declared?
-Secrecy around the agreement reduces the government, local authorities and min the licensing terms and conditions.
-This la opportunities for malpractice because no know what the agreed obligations between ing companies are held accountable to ack of transparency will create possible one except those directly involved will Likelihood: 3.4 Reason(s) Opportunity: 4 Opportunity is high because under the current mining legal framework, there is no evidence to suggest that the "Additional Agreement" over License's Terms and Conditions will be accessible to public 183 .
+What is the right that datails of Additional Av graamant will not be published aplaced? the government, local authorities and minimum the licensing terms and conditions.
+This lacopportunities for malpractice because no round the agreement reduces the ability of stakeholders to ensure that ament, local authorities and mining companies are held accountable to any terms and conditions.
+This lack of transparency will create possible ties for malpractice because no one except those directly involved will the agreed obligations between the company and the government 182.
+Reason(s) Likelihood: 3.4 Reason(s) Opportunity: 4 Opportunity is high because under the current mining legal framework, there is no evidence to suggest that the "Additional Agreement" over License's Terms and Conditions will be accessible to public 183 .
 Therefore, there is high opportunity that this information will be not published.
 Accountability: 4 Accountability is low because MME official will not have obligation to share information of "Additional Agreement" with public because the Freedom of Information Law is not available yet in Cambodia.
 This law is currently being drafted by the government 184 .
 Therefore, MME or authority currently do not have obligation to provide the public with access to this information.
 Integrity: 3 Integrity of MME and DMEM staff(s) is medium.
 (See Risk 2: PD17) Impact Score: 2.8 Reason(s) Scale: 4 Scale of malpractice could be large because it covers the mining company's additional obligation in addition to the standard Terms and Conditions.
 This could cover issues of remediation, CSR accountability or capital funding requirement.
 This issue could occur multiple times in the future.
 Consequence is medium because when activities of license holders are different from "Additional Agreement", it will be very difficult for stakeholders to investigate alleged illegal behaviour.
 Consequence: 3 Duration of impact is short because: When activities of license holders are different from "Additional Agreement", other stakeholders will not be able to inform MME on time due to the lack of information about "Additional Agreement".
 Duration: 2 However, MME has arranged 3 teams to monitor and audit exploration company led by its senior management.
 MME was able to audit and cancel 45 licenses in 2016 alone.
 Therefore, non-publication of the "Additional Agreement" will not prevent MME to enforce the law on exploration company abusing "Additional Agreement" on time.
-Assessment
+Assessment Likelihood x Impact = 3.8 x 2.8 Total score: 11